mlrun/mlrun/hack/local/README.md

     }
     ```

-   This can be done using the Vault CLI following the example in [**This page**](https://www.vaultproject.io/docs/commands/policy).
-Write the policy content to an `.hcl` file and use it to create
+   This can be done using the Vault CLI: save the policy content to a file, for example `my-policy.hcl`
-   the policy as shown in the page.
+   and use it to create the policy using the command:

+   `$ vault policy write admin_full ./my-policy.hcl`

+5. Configure a Vault role for the `admin` user.
+The role must be named `mlrun-role-user-<username>`.
+The role binds together the service account whose JWT token you use, the namespace and the policy to assign
+(which determines the permissions you get on Vault).
+Create the role using the following command:

+    `$ vault write auth/kubernetes/role/mlrun-role-user-admin bound_service_account_names=mlrun-api bound_service_account_namespaces=<namespace> policies=admin_full ttl=12h`

-### Configuring Jupyter to work with Vault
+#### Configuring Jupyter to work with Vault
 Use the same approach as listed above for the MLRun API pod.
 If you wish to use the same Vault policy and role for this, then you can
 create the same role and assign multiple service-accounts to it.
 For example (using the same example as above):

-`$ vault write auth/kubernetes/role/mlrun-role-user-admin bound_service_account_names=mlrun-api,jupyter bound_service_account_namespaces=default-tenant policies=admin_full ttl=12h`
+`$ vault write auth/kubernetes/role/mlrun-role-user-admin bound_service_account_names=mlrun-api,jupyter bound_service_account_namespaces=<namespace> policies=admin_full ttl=12h`

 Then assign the `jupyter` service-account to the Jupyter pod and you're good to go.

->**Note:**
->
->You don't have to configure Jupyter to work directly with Vault, as most of the Vault integration is expected to happen
->in the backend through the MLRun API service.
-Still, it is useful if you wish to run functions locally or view/modify Vault content directly from the
->Jupyter notebook.
-The example provided in the `examples` folder expects that Jupyter is able to communicate with Vault.